jitsi/jitsi-meet-spot/spot-client/docs/adding-css.md

 Spot needs to support multiple resolutions.
-The Spot itself is intended to be displayed on a TV, whereas the remote controls are intended to be displayed on laptops, cell phones, and tables.
+Spot-TV is intended to be displayed on actual televisions, whereas Spot-Remotes  are intended to be displayed on laptops, cell phones, and tablets.
 Here are example of some common TV resolutions, for example:

 4k: 3840 x 2160
 HD: 1920 x 1080